open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 ## Global Propagators

 OpenTelemetry API should provide a way to obtain a propagator for each supported `Propagator` type.
-Instrumentation library SHOULD call propagators to extract and inject the context on all remote calls.
+Instrumentation libraries SHOULD call propagators to extract and inject the context on all remote calls.
 Propagators, depending on the language, MAY be set up using various dependency injection techniques or available as global accessors.